samjones246/rpgmmv-livesplit/README.md

 Save the file, and the plugin should be enabled.

-If there is an Autosplitter.json file avaialable for this game, you can install it by dropping it into the same place where you put LiveSplit.js (`<game install folder>/www/js/plugins/`).
-The autosplitter will implement a selection of different split points, but you can choose which ones are enabled by editing AutosplitterSettings.json.
+If there is an Autosplitter.json file avaialable for this game, you can install it by dropping it into `<game install folder>/`.
+The autosplitter will implement a selection of different split points, but you can choose which ones are enabled by editing AutosplitterSettings.json (in the same directory).
 This file will be generated the first time you run the game with the autosplitter installed, and will be populated with the defaults specified by the author of the autosplitter.
 The file should look something like this:

     {